 Spinach and Medication

-Green leafy vegetables and spinach, in particular, contain high levels of vitamin K. Several blood-thinners, such as warfarin, function by inhibiting the ability of vitamin K to create blood clots.
+Green leafy vegetables and spinach, in particular, contain high levels of vitamin K. Several blood-thinners, such as warfarin, function by inhibiting the role of vitamin K in the creation of blood clots.
 Due to this, some have recommended being careful when consuming high levels of spinach while on these medications.